 8.7.6 Initiating a Semantic Operation with Reasoning Support

-This clause introduces a solution for how the existing semantic operations (such as semantic query, semantic resource discovery, etc.) can benefit from semantic reasoning.
+This clause introduces solutions for how the existing semantic operations (such as semantic query, semantic resource discovery, etc.) can benefit from semantic reasoning.

 In general, it is assumed that in addition to SR, there is also a Semantic Engine or SE (e.g., a SPARQL engine) in the system.
 Accordingly, an oneM2M user can send a request to the SE in order to initiate a specific semantic operation, in which a SPARQL statement is often included to describe user’s needs.
 For the SE, when processing a specific received request (e.g., a semantic resource discovery request), it needs to collect the Involved Data Basis (IDB), which is a set of RDF triples that the SPARQL statement is to be executed on.
 However, the original IDB without semantic reasoning support may not be perfect or well match with the SPARQL statement (e.g., the RDF triples in IDB are described using a different ontology than the ontology adopted in the SPARQL query statement sent from the user, see ontology mapping use cases in [i.16]).
 As a result, no result can be obtained when executing the SPARQL statement over the original IDB.
 When semantic reasoning is also supported in the system, one of potential enhancements is that the SE can further utilize the semantic reasoning capability provided by a SR (as a background support) in order to augment the original IDB with additional/implicit facts (i.e., the obtained reasoning result) and finally optimize the processing of the semantic operation at SE.
+In comparison, another alternative way is to modify the query statement of the semantic operation based on the applicable reasoning rules and the modified query statement will be executed on the original IDB.
+Those two solutions are described in clause 8.7.6.1 and 8.7.6.2 respectively.

-8.7.6.1 Procedure for initiating a semantic operation with reasoning support
+8.7.6.1 Solution 1: Initiating a semantic operation with reasoning support via IDB augmentation

-8.7.6.1 Procedure for initiating a semantic operation with reasoning support
+8.7.6.1.1 Procedure for initiating a semantic operation with reasoning support via IDB augmentation

-Figure 8.7.6.1-1 illustrates the proposed procedure for initiating a semantic operation with reasoning support and the key idea is that by utilizing the reasoning capability, the original IDB determined by the SE will be further augmented by integrating inferred facts (i.e., the reasoning result) with the existing facts in the IDB.
+Figure 8.7.6.1.1-1 illustrates the proposed procedure for initiating a semantic operation with reasoning support and the key idea is that by utilizing the reasoning capability, the original IDB determined by the SE will be further augmented by integrating inferred facts (i.e., the reasoning result) with the existing facts in the IDB.
 Accordingly, the SPARQL statement will be executed on the “Augmented IDB”.
-Figure 8.7.6.1-1 illustrates the proposed procedure and the detailed descriptions are as follows:
+Figure 8.7.6.1.1-1 illustrates the proposed procedure and the detailed descriptions are as follows: